My New Year's Resolution List For Gilead Sciences

 Issue #3 - Growth in the HIV Market

 GILD's original franchise has experienced a notable product refresh with the reformulating of existing combo therapies with TAF.
 The move is a notable one as it allows GILD to extend the patent life of its key products while it awaits results from Bictegavir expected in the first half of 2017.

 Positive initial results from the 48-week trial should improve the outlook for the HIV franchise as GILD continues to beat back renewed attempts from VIIV, principally owned by GlaxoSmithKline (NYSE:GSK) to gain share in the HIV market.
 GILD retains a 62% share.
-A win on Bictegavir could realistically push the needle toward 70% yet the real growth will come from other assets in the pipeline.
+A win on Bictegavir could realistically push the needle toward 70%, yet the real growth will come from other assets in the pipeline.
 The HIV and HCV franchises provide the copious cash flow - growth will come later.

 Issue #4 - Pipeline